Frequently Asked Questions

 - Compatible with cloud services for synchronization of files

 TagSpaces provides access to local files and folders on different platforms and/or devices from a single, friendly interface which allows you to organize your information, using the same logic everywhere.
 It is an alternative to digital note organizers such as Evernote and Onenote.
-It enables you to edit and create files (in text, markdown and rich text format) directly into the application.
+It enables you to edit and create files (in Text, Markdown and HTML/Rich Text Format) directly into the application.
 It is suitable for web-clipping by saving parts of web pages for further use offline.
 Within this function, TagSpaces resembles other “Read It Later” services, such as Pocket for example, but with much added functionality.

 Is it similar to other services?